Datnia/duo-studio/content/journal/2024-wrapped/2024-wrapped.md

 Over the past few years, companies started using GenAI systems to make their workflow more efficient.
 The shift toward AI changed how teams approach projects and enables them to focus on strategy and creativity while leaving repetitive tasks to AI.
 Here are some examples of how we use AI:

-- AI Development Tools: AI-powered tools like Copilot helps automate repetitive tasks and accelerate the programming process.
-It also works natively with Microsoft 365 which makes the tedious parts of building websites and apps much faster.
+- AI Development Tools: AI-powered tools like GitHub Copilot helps automate repetitive tasks and accelerate the programming process.
+Copilot helps create unit tests and line autocompletion while integrating with VSCode, a popular code editor.

 - AI-Enhanced Design Software: AI-powered tools in design software, like Photoshop, make it easier and faster to refine visuals.
 AI can quickly handle tasks like background removal or color adjustments, saving valuable time during the design process.